-Section 5.9: Orientation Cancellation and Reschedule Policy
+Section 5.9: Orientation Cancellation and Reschedule Policy Date of Adoption/Modification/Readoption: April 17, 2013

 Members who want to cancel their attendance at an Orientation for which they are registered, must notify GAAR 24 hours in advance of the scheduled class to avoid being assessed a fee.
 If the member notifies GAAR of the cancellation less than 24 hours prior to the beginning of the class, the member will be assessed an "Administrative Reschedule Fee" of \$10, which will be due upon receipt.
 If the member does not notify GAAR prior to the beginning of the class that they are unable to attend, and they are absent, the member will be assessed a "No Show Fee" of \$50, which will be due upon receipt.
 These fee amounts should be paid immediately to avoid interruptions to service and benefits.